-Owning a period property doesn’t automatically mean that you have stay true to that era when it comes to selecting furniture.
+Owning a period property doesn’t automatically mean that you have stay true to that era when it comes to selecting furniture - just look at the way the iconic mid-century Frank Lloyd Wright houses have been styled over the years.
 Sometimes mixing up eras can offer an unexpected contrast and often gives a space a contemporary edge.
 This gorgeous lounge does just that.
 With its traditional high ceilings, cornice mouldings and wall paneling drastically contrasted by the low slung seating, delicately turned table legs and mid-century proportions, it helps to give the illusion of space.
 That illusion is continued by the clever use of dark grey paint on the walls and ceilings creating a moody snug that is nicely pulled together by the classic modernist starburst chandelier.

 4. Industrial Grandeur

 Converted factory apartments can be some of the coolest properties on the market – but it is sometimes a challenge finding the balance between the cool industrial elements and the homely aspects that so many of us crave.
 This landmarked SoHo building is a brilliant example of how to incorporate mid century furniture into a grand industrial home.
 The streamlined sofas sit proudly in the room whilst the warm walnut tones and the curves of the overlapping coffee tables add a softness to the space.
 The bright white walls create an air of grandeur and give the classic mid century furniture room to shine – all whilst adding a much needed contrast in colour.